maikmerten/spu32/README.md

 This status-register contains the address of the instruction where the last interrupt/exception occurred.
 The `mret`-instruction will jump to the address stored in this status-register.

 **Please note**: In case of software interrupts/exceptions, this status-register will point to the instruction that caused the interrupt/exception.
 When directly issuing `mret`, execution will resume at exactly the same instruction, which means that yet another interrupt/exception will be raised immediately.
-To resume normal program flow, one needs to increment the value of `MSR_EPC` by `4` (i.e., by the l ength of one instruction) to resume execution a the next instruction.
+To resume normal program flow, one needs to increment the value of `MSR_EPC` by `4` (i.e., by the length of one instruction) to resume execution a the next instruction.
 This can be detected by `MSR_CAUSE[31]`.

 External interrupts directly resume execution at the address stored in `MSR_EPC`, so no increment is needed prior to `mret`.